galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 {: .hands_on}

-# mRNA diffential expression analysis
+# mRNA differential expression analysis

 Once we have imported the data, we can begin to study how brassinosteroid exposure alters gene expression patterns.

 ## Quality assessment of mRNA reads

-Due to technical limitation, sequencing is considered a error-prone process.
-In Illumina sequening platforms, substitution type miscalls are the dominant source of errors, which can lead to inconsistent results.
-Another factor that can interfere with our analyses is the presence of adapter contaminants, which can result in increased number of unaligned reads, since the adapter sequences are synthetic and do not occur in the genomic sequence.
+Due to technical limitations, sequencing is considered an error-prone process.
+In Illumina sequencing platforms, substitution type miscalls are the dominant source of errors, which can lead to inconsistent results.
+Another factor that can interfere with our analyses is the presence of adapter contaminants, which can result in an increased number of unaligned reads, since the adapter sequences are synthetic and do not occur in the genomic sequence.

 Sequence quality control is therefore an essential first step in your analysis.
 We will use two popular tools for evaluating the quality of our raw reads: __FastQC__ and __MultiQC__.

 > ### {% icon comment %} Comments
-> In order to visualise the data from both collections together in the __MultiQC__ tool, it will be necessary to combine the results generated by __FastQC__.
+> In order to visualize the data from both collections together in the __MultiQC__ tool, it will be necessary to combine the results generated by __FastQC__.
 > For more information on the topic of quality control, please see our training materials [here](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html).
 {: .comment}